Suspect sought after man found dead in Kansas City street

 KANSAS CITY, Mo.
 (AP) - Police in Kansas City are seeking a suspect after a man was found dead in a northeastern city street.

 Police say officers were called to the area just after 4 a.m.
 Saturday and found the man lying dead in the street.
-Police later determined the man had been shot to death and said a homicide investigation had begun.

-Police had not released the victim’s identity or announced any arrests by midafternoon Saturday.
+Authorities have not said how the man died or released the victim’s identity, but police did say in a news release that the death is being investigated as a homicide.

 The Kansas City Star says the man’s death is the city’s 124th homicide this year.